berylliumsec/orionOps/docs/aws_playbook.md

 The instance metadata should be turned off if it is not being used, and if it is being used, ensure that it is IMDSv2 not IMDSv1.
 This is because it can be compromised through a myriad of techniques, some of which are Server-Side Request Forgery, Proxies, DNS Rebinding etc

+The rationale behind this is that if you have access to an instance the data stored within the instance is not safeguarded with authentication or encryption.
+In addition, if an application running on the instance is compromised, the metadata can easily be accessed.
+Therefore, it is not a secure place to store sensitive information such as passwords or long-term encryption keys.

+- Exploit Techniques:

 To check if an instance is running IMDSv1, simply run the following command from within the instance:

 ```bash
 curl http://169.254.169.254/latest/user-data
 ```

-If you received the error code `401` then it must be running IMDSv2
+If you received the error code `401` then it must be running IMDSv2 otherwise it us running IMDSv1.

-The rationale behind this is that if you have access to an instance, as well as any programs running on that instance, the data stored within the instance is not safeguarded with authentication or encryption.
-Therefore, it is not a secure place to store sensitive information such as passwords or long-term encryption keys.

-For example if the administrator's password was passed with userdata, and an attacker has gained access to the instance, they can easily retrieve it by running the following command:
+Let's take the case of an EC2 instance who's administrator's password was set using userdata.An attacker who has gained access to the instance or compromised an application or service running on the instance can easily retrieve the administrator's password by running the following command:

 ```bash
 TOKEN=$(curl -X PUT "http://169.254.169.254/latest/api/token" -H "X-aws-ec2-metadata-token-ttl-seconds: 21600") \